harej/hackerpaste/README.md

 * Decentralized storage and delivery means resistence to censorship and deplatforming.
 While public portals like [siasky.net](https://siasky.net) and [skyportal.xyz](https://skyportal.xyz) are available for convenience, anyone can operate their own Skynet portal and use Hacker Paste that way.
 * No central app server means the app can't go down.

-## Features
+## Usage

-* Syntax highlighting in any programming language you can think of
-* Save pastes:
-  * As one-time snapshots (i.e. saving again generates a new URL), with or without HTML embed code
-  * Or, log in with [SkyID](https://sky-id.hns.siasky.net) (no personal information required) and save pastes with re-usable URLs to your "My Pastes" list
+No user account is needed to use Hacker Paste.
+However, you can optionally sign in with [SkyID](https://sky-id.hns.siasky.net/).
+This allows you to save your pastes to your "My Pastes" list and to generate and save pastes at reusable URLs (i.e., mutable documents).
+No personal information of any kind is needed to create a SkyID account.

+Both logged in and logged out accounts can save "Snapshots," which are immutable documents.
+Updating the document generates a new link.

 ## Build and deploy instructions